 How to share your faith without an argument?
 When it comes to sharing your faith in Christ, remember that it is never your job to change someone else’s mind; the job is to direct them to Christ and He will help them to see the truth.

-One of our goals is to avoid arguing with someone.
+One of our primary objectives is to share faith without getting into an argument.
 Thus, you have to prepare yourself on how you might go about doing that before the conversation begins.